-In contrast to many generative networks using large reception fields for realistic high-level feature synthesis, we intentionally force the network to concentrate on low-level features by choosing a small kernel size of $3\times 3 \times 3$ for all convolution layers, hoping to gain more tolerance to domain gaps by leveraging low-level structural similarities between images from different applications.
-Compared to widely used 2D convolution, we use a 3D grouped convolution for all convolution layers to fully utilize the information from neighboring voxels.
-To facilitate training and boost performance, the grouped convolution is used to enforce structural sparsity, encouraging the differentiation between feature maps, and to construct a bigger network with less trainable parameters.
-Different from conventional downscale/upscale operation using convolutions with strides, we used 3D pixel unshuffle/shuffle operation for this purpose as shown in Fig.~\ref{fig:Network}(b).
+In contrast to many generative networks using large reception fields for realistic high-level feature synthesis, we force the network to concentrate on low-level features by choosing a small kernel size of $3\times 3 \times 3$ for all convolution layers to leverage low-level structural similarities and gain more tolerance to domain shift.
+Compared to widely used 2D convolutions, we use a 3D grouped convolution for all convolution layers to fully utilize the information from neighboring voxels.
+To facilitate training, the grouped convolution encourages structural sparsity, promotes the differentiation between feature maps, and constructs a 3D network with fewer trainable parameters.
+Different from the conventional downscale/upscale convolutions with strides, we use 3D pixel unshuffle/shuffle operations as shown in Fig.~\ref{fig:Network}(b).
 The unshuffle operation splits the input volume into 8 sub-volumes and concatenates them in the channel dimension, while the shuffle operation assembles the sub-volumes into a super volume.
-The benefits of such operations are as follows: with unshuffle, we can explicitly generate multiple repetitive LR measurements from the HR volume to extract signals from the noisy background with the subsequent convolution layers; then, the shuffle operation assembles the denoised LR sub-volumes into a resolution-enhanced version.
-Per the suggestion in~\cite{lim2017enhanced}, we omit batch normalization throughout the network, and the first and the last convolution layers involve no activation.
-To maintain the scaling invariance and promote the network generalizability, no bias is used in all layers as suggested in~\cite{zhang2021plug}.
+In reference to the work in~\cite{lim2017enhanced}, we omit batch normalization throughout the network, and the first and last convolution layers involve no activation.
+For scaling invariance and generalizability, no bias is used in all layers as suggested in~\cite{zhang2021plug}.
 The cube size for network training can be adjusted according to the available GPU memory.
-We set the cube size to 32 in our experiments, and the network can be easily deployed on a conventional commercial 1080Ti GPU with 11GB memory.
+We set the cube size to 32 in our experiments, and the network can be easily deployed on a conventional standard 1080Ti GPU with 11GB memory.